uzairahmednasir/uzairahmednasir/README.md

 ## Aspiring Software Engineer

-I'm a 4th Year Computer Science Student and I'm in love with Computers since i was a kid.
+I'm a Computer Science Graduate and I'm in love with Computers since i was a kid.
 I like Reverse Engineering, First Principle thinking & learning about underlying hardware. moreover, I'm a huge fan of Gaming & Electronic Music.

 - 🌏 Based in Lahore, Pakistan
 - 📧 Contact me uzairahmednasir@outlook.com